maidsafe/rfcs/proposed/0000-new-kademlia-routing-logic.md

 address.

 The members of that group verify that they belong to one of the sender's bucket addresses and the sender is therefore allowed to see their endpoints.
-They each individually send their endpoints to the new node.
+They send all of the groups' endpoints to the new node.
 The node replies with its own endpoints and establishes the connections.

 At that point, the invariant holds true for the new node's routing table.
 But it